SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![CourseSelect](./testImage/ManagerScreen/ManagerCourseSelect.PNG)

-- After selecting the course "Economia e finanza d'impresa" taught by professor Ines Beneventi I can see the buttons listing all possible options.
+- After selecting the course `Economia e finanza d'impresa` taught by professor Ines Beneventi I can see the buttons listing all possible options.

 ![SelectOptions](./testImage/ManagerScreen/ModeSelectEeFI.PNG)

-- After clicking on the button "View Bookings of Single Lecture" a dropdown menu listing all lectures of the course appears.
+- After clicking on the button `View Bookings of Single Lecture` a dropdown menu listing all lectures of the course appears.

 ![LessonMenu](./testImage/ManagerScreen/LessonMenuEeFI.PNG)

-- If I select in the menu the lesson "18/12/2020 10:00 - 13:00" a graph is shown.
+- If I select in the menu the lesson `18/12/2020 10:00 - 13:00` a graph is shown.

 ![LessonModeStats](./testImage/ManagerScreen/LessonModeEeFI.PNG)

-- If I select in the menu the lesson "25/12/2020 10:00 - 13:00" a message reporting that no bookings are available for said lecture is shown.
+- If I select in the menu the lesson `25/12/2020 10:00 - 13:00` a message reporting that no bookings are available for said lecture is shown.

 ![LessonModeNoStats](./testImage/ManagerScreen/LessonModeEeFINoStats.PNG)

 ### Test 26 (A booking manager accesses the system and views statistics about a course related to bookings made in separate weeks, separate months and for separate lectures)

-- Like a booking manager I need to put my credentials in the login form and then press the Login button.
+- Like a booking manager I need to put my credentials in the login form and then press the `Login` button.

 ![LoginForm](./testImage/ManagerScreen/ManagerLogin.PNG)